3 Great Features iOS 13 Offers Families

 How to Better Protect Your Child Online

 It’s important to regularly update the software on all of your family’s devices so you can take advantage of all the latest features.
 And while technology is always improving, no single product can ensure complete safety from digital dangers.
-In addition to your flashy upgrade to iOS 13, Bark monitors tweens’ and teens’ online activities, alerting parents and guardians to potential issues like cyberbullying, sexting, depression, suicidal ideation, threats of violence, and more.
-Sign up today for a free one-week trial!
+In addition to your flashy upgrade to iOS 13, Bark monitors tweens’ and teens’ online activities, alerting parents and guardians to potential issues like cyberbullying, sexting, depression, suicidal ideation, threats of violence, and more. for a free one-week trial!